Geodels/gospl/docs/user_guide/inputfile.rst

         The following parameters are **optional**:

         e. to restart a simulation use the ``rstep`` key and specify the time step number.
-        f. ``tec`` is only relevant for specific cases when using a plates reconstruction model.
-This tectonic timestep interval is used to update the tectonic meshes and to perform the required horizontal displacements.
-For standard tectonic conditions (vertical movements), the calculation is performed every ``dt``.
-        g. ``strat`` is the stratigraphic timestep interval used to update the stratigraphic record.
+        f. ``strat`` is the stratigraphic timestep interval used to update the stratigraphic record.

 .. important::

-  In cases where the specify ``dt``, ``strat`` and ``tec`` parameters are greater than ``tout``, they will automatically be rescaled to match with the output interval.
-The ``tec`` parameter should be set to the temporal time step used in your reconstruction (usually 1 Ma).
-This time step is used to perform the horizontal displacements.
-The vertical displacements are updated for each time step.
+  In cases where the specify ``dt`` and ``strat`` parameters are greater than ``tout``, they will automatically be rescaled to match with the output interval.
 When turned-on the stratal records will be output at the same time as the output ones, but the file will potentially contain multiple stratigraphic layers per output if ``tout`` is a multiple of ``strat``.

 Output folder definition
 -------------------------